jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 ## **Sacctmgr for Systems Administrators**

-Like many administrative commands, you can just run the `sacctmgr` command to enter into a shell.
+Like many administrative commands, you can just run the `sacctmgr` command to enter into its shell version.
 Useful if you are exploring some situation, although you cannot paginate output.

 We currently have two clusters, named "jhpce3" and "cms" You usually don't have to specify which cluster you want to consult/change, as we have a SLURM server for each cluster.